-Some in Bangladesh election observer group said they regretted involvement
+Exclusive: Some in Bangladesh election observer group say they now regret involvement

 In hindsight, she said “I don’t feel great about it.
 I feel like I was too naïve”.

-“I don’t know that our reports are of that much value, considering we only visited nine polling centers and only in Dhaka,” she added.
+“I don’t know that our reports are of that much value, considering we only visited nine polling centres and only in Dhaka,” she added.
 “We didn’t go to the more hostile areas.
 We didn’t audit the election commission or conduct background checks of the presiding officers or poll agents.”

-In her subsequent email and letter to Reuters, Foster said that she stands by her comments on election day: that she didn’t witness any election irregularities.
-She also said she had left Bangladesh “feeling good about the role I had played in upholding democracy”.

-Foster said her regrets concerned the pressure she faced from journalists and others on her return to Canada.
-“I had dozens of people harassing me about what I knew and didn’t know,” she said, adding that these people even contacted her government employer, putting her in a tenuous position at work.

 Chloe Foster was not available for comment.